foxylion/eks-gitops/README.md

 ### Update nodegroups

-Change the name of modified nodegroups, they will be created, afterwards delete the old nodgroups
+* Change the name of modified nodegroups, modified nodegroups will then be created as a new nodegroup
+* Afterwards we will delete all stale nodegroups, pods will be moved to the new nodegroups

 ``` bash
 eksctl create nodegroup -f cluster.yml